Posted by Ellie Hearn in Muscle Building

 I ended up with a total of 327.5kg and a Wilks score of 300.28.
 Overall, I’m just proud of myself for challenging myself and trying something new!

-Back to the gym I go with a new training program and new goals.
+Back to the gym, I go with a new training program and new goals.

 I think competing makes you hungry for more and now I want to see what I can do with a proper training stint and more practice.
-I’m keen to work hard and improve on my own efforts, and get even stronger.
+I’m keen to work hard and improve on my own efforts and get even stronger.

-I love going to the gym and hitting the weights, but I get more out of it when I have a goal and a plan as it keeps me accountable and stops me falling off the bandwagon.
+I love going to the gym and hitting the weights, but I get more out of it when I have a goal and a plan as it keeps me accountable and stops me from falling off the bandwagon.
 Gone are the days of wandering into the gym with no idea what I was going to train.

 Thanks for joining me on this three-part blog series, I hope it’s been beneficial for any aspiring powerlifters or strong girls out there!
 Please leave any questions below and I will answer them.

 Will I compete again?
 You’ll just have to watch this space.

 Just have fun!
 It’s an awesome sport and fun event so just go and enjoy yourself.